Nathan MacKinnon: Ascent to stardom, Hart Trophy, Rocket Richard Trophy, Stanley Cup championship (2017–present)

+On November 6, 2021, in a 4–2 loss to the Columbus Blue Jackets, MacKinnon sustained an undisclosed lower-body injury, resulting in him missing the next eight games.
 On January 26, 2022, MacKinnon suffered a broken nose and a concussion after receiving a stick to his face by Boston Bruins forward Taylor Hall, causing him to miss four games and the 2022 NHL All-Star Game.
 MacKinnon finished the 2021–22 season with 32 goals and 56 assists for 88 points recorded in 65 games played while the Avalanche as a team finished as the top seed in the Western Conference and the Presidents' Trophy runner-up being only behind the Florida Panthers.
 On June 26, MacKinnon won his first Stanley Cup championship with the Avalanche, defeating the two-time defending Stanley Cup champion and fifth-seeded Tampa Bay Lightning in six games in the 2022 Stanley Cup Final.
 MacKinnon led all skaters with 13 goals in the 2022 playoffs (tied with Evander Kane of the Edmonton Oilers).
-He also followed up with 11 assists for 24 points recorded in all 20 games played.
-His performance throughout the playoffs put MacKinnon in the spot as a potential candidate for the Conn Smythe Trophy as the playoff MVP although the award eventually was given to Avalanche defenseman and teammate Cale Makar.
+He also recorded 11 assists for 24 points in all 20 games played.
+His performance throughout the playoffs put MacKinnon in the spot as a potential candidate for the Conn Smythe Trophy as the playoff MVP although the award eventually was given to Avalanche defenceman and teammate Cale Makar.

 MacKinnon (top center) in April 2023 during the first round of the 2023 Stanley Cup playoffs.

 On September 20, 2022, MacKinnon signed an eight-year, $100.8 million contract extension with the Avalanche.
 The contract carries an average annual value of $12.6 million, the highest in league history.
 This record would be surpassed in August 2023 when Toronto Maple Leafs forward Auston Matthews signed a deal with an AAV of $13.25 million.
+On December 5, in a 5–3 loss to the Philadelphia Flyers, MacKinnon suffered an undisclosed upper-body injury as a result from blocking a shot from Flyers’ forward Scott Laughton, causing him to miss the next 11 games.
+MacKinnon ended the 2022–23 season with 42 goals and a career high 69 assists for 111 points in 71 games along with three goals and four assists for seven points in all seven games in the Avalanche first round exit in the 2023 playoffs against the seventh-seeded Seattle Kraken.